 Here are some affordable products for thin hair.

 1. Kiehl’s Magic Elixir Hair Restructuring Concentrate – Nordstrom $20.00

 2. Phyto Specific Phytogrowth Spray for Hair Thinning – Amazon $54.00

 4. Medical Conditions and Genetics

 Medical reasons that contribute to hair loss is so general and vast.
 For a more specific reasoning or answer, seeing a doctor or a trichologist would be the best solution.
 If you associate with all the factors above and still experience hair loss, we advise you to schedule an appointment with your doctor.
+Nowadays there are many remedies and treatments available such as PRP treatment at Hair and Skin Clinic Melbourne.
 And unfortunately, early-onset hair loss can also be hereditary.
 Burg says it’s more of a myth that hair loss can be passed down from either your mother or father – but there’s always a maybe so.